The Data Protection Principles

 A copy of these documents are available on request.

-We will retain your personal information for the duration that your employer or the business you are engaged by, to whom we provide or obtain products or services, works with Corona Corporate Solutions Ltd and for a further 84 months.
-This is to ensure any queries relating to Accounts records, which are held for 84 months, can be dealt with.
+We will retain your personal information for the duration that your employer or the business you are engaged by, to whom we provide or obtain products or services, works with Corona Corporate Solutions Ltd and for a further 36 months, with the exception of any accounting records that are required to be kept for 84 months.

 If at any point you believe the personal information we hold on you is incorrect, you want us to correct or delete that information, or you no longer want us to hold that information or contact you, you can exercise your rights under the current Data Protection laws.
 You may contact us at any time, to: